cora-schallock/canvas-grader/README.md

 ![alt text](https://github.com/cora-schallock/canvas-grader/blob/main/documentation/setup_4_copy_key.png?raw=true)

 **Important:** This is an API key, do not share this with anyone.
 The key above in the documentation is a "dummy key"

+## Part 2 - Getting Class Roster

+### Step 1:
+On the course page, click "Gradebook"

+### Step 2:
+Click "Actions" and then in the drop down menu select "Export" This may take a few moments but it will download a CSV file of the Course's Roster.

+### Step 3:
+Open this csv file, and delete evything **except** the following columns:
+Student	ID	SIS User ID	SIS Login ID	Section

+### Step 4:
+Delete the row that says "Points Possible"

+### Step 5:
+If you see any additional blank rows or rows that contain a fictious student (for example "Test Student") remove those rows as well

+### Step 6:
+Save this csv file as you will need this to create additional assignments.